 Recessional: Bryllupsdag på Troldhaugen, also known as Wedding Day at Troldhaugen, was composed by Edvard Grieg.
 Presumably, this was as he sat at Troldhaugen reminiscing about his 25th wedding anniversary.
 This harp version was used for the farewell to the ceremony and a piano version was used for the couple’s entrance to the reception.
 I do not believe they used the version played by Grieg himself for the reception, because Grieg plays very fast in a recording that is over 100 years old.

-Excepting Penelope’s Song, if you are interested in using this existing harp wedding music for your project for free, this music is available to you under the Creative Commons license— but you will have to credit me for the music.
-Please then send me a message so that I can check out your project!
+Excepting Penelope’s Song, if you are interested in using this existing harp wedding music for your project for free, this music is available to you under the Creative Commons license, where your only obligation is to credit me for the music.
 For a standard license where attribution is not desired or is otherwise impossible, it will be $25 per song and you will need to message me.
 To commission new original music, please send a message.